 ‘Kinky Boots’ depicts the relationship between a struggling shoe factory owner and a drag queen who helps the man save his business.
 Lola, the drag queen, brings about major changes to his business as she comes up with a plan to produce custom footwear for drag queens instead of men’s shows that his firm currently deals in.
 The film is well written and though it may not be as sharp and intelligent as some of the others on the list, still comes off as a wildly entertaining piece partly due to the performances and the film’s good intentions.

 Read More: Best Horror Thriller Movies of All Time

 9. The Birdcage (1996)

 Robin Williams plays an openly gay owner of a drag club who, along with his drag queen partner, leads a very enjoyable life.
 However, their peace is shattered when Williams’ son decides to marry the daughter of the Republican Senator Kevin Keeley.
-The film is absurdly entertaining and though it seems like a charming, cross dressing flick on the surface, it transcends genres as it explores a wide variety of themes underneath the guise of a comedy.
-Williams is fantastic in the lead role and is the driving force of the film whilst the rest of the cast brilliantly compliment the well toned script.
+The film is absurdly entertaining, and though it seems like a charming, cross-dressing flick on the surface, it transcends genres as it explores a wide variety of themes underneath the guise of a comedy.
+Williams is fantastic in the lead role and is the driving force of the film while the rest of the cast brilliantly compliment the well-toned script.

 Read More: Best Horror Movie Posters of All Time